StackStorm/st2-packages/README.md

-If you are adding support for a new distribution for which ``packagingbuild`` and ``packagingtest`` images are not yet published to Docker Hub and you want to test the build pipeline locally, you need to update ``docker-compose.yml`` file to use locally built Docker images.
+If you are adding support for a new distribution for which ``packagingbuild`` and ``packagingtest`` images are not yet published to Docker Hub and you want to test the build pipeline locally, you need to update ``docker compose.yml`` file to use locally built Docker images.

 For example: